RunnersRevival/Rerun-server/README.md

 * A [MySQL](https://dev.mysql.com/downloads/) or [MariaDB](https://mariadb.org/download) instance
 * [Git for Windows](https://git-scm.com/download/win)

+## Projects in this repository
+* Rerun - The main server.
+* Rerun-Editor - The (Work-In-Progress) Windows-only Rerun Data Table (RDT) editor.
+This program will be the primary way to configure Rerun.

 ## What still needs to be done?
 * Account registration
 * Story Mode